jquast/ucs-detect/docs/intro.rst

 Regional Indicators and flags, Variation Selector-16 (VS-16) and VS-15 sequences, and zero-width combining characters across hundreds of languages.

-Terminal capabilities that may be automatically detected are also reported:
+Terminal features that may be automatically detected are also reported:
 `Bracketed Paste`_, `Synchronized Output`_, `Mouse SGR`_, `Grapheme
 Clustering`_, `Kitty Keyboard protocol`_, `Sixel`_, `ReGIS`_, `Kitty`_ or
 `iTerm2 image protocol`_, and `XTGETTCAP`_ support.